In this section, we show you how to configure the global settings of the front-end dashboard.

 Our online store platform will have 2 sites initially:

-- The Main Site: Also known as the marketing site, here we have the landing pages, pricing page, etc.
+- The Main Site: Here you will have the landing pages, pricing page, etc.

-- The Front-end Dashboard Site: Here we will set up the custom dashboard, users will use this site as the global dashboard to manage their own sites.
+- The Front-end Dashboard Site: Here you will set up the custom dashboard; users will use this site as the global dashboard to manage their own sites.

 You can create the site manually by going to Network Admin > Sites and click Add New to add a new site to the multi-site network.